CZ-NIC/knot/doc/installation.rst

 If the libsystemd library is available, the server will use systemd's startup notifications mechanism and journald for logging.

+If the protobuf-c and fstrm libraries are available, the support for logging in Dnstap format will be included.

 .. _Installation from source code: